stevenhowley/oregon-aqi-dashboard/README.md

-\## License and Data Notes
+## License and Data Notes

-\- `us\_counties.geojson` and derived files use public domain U.S. Census Bureau data.
+- `us\_counties.geojson` and derived files use public domain U.S. Census Bureau data.

-\- AQS data follows EPA usage guidelines.
+- AQS data follows EPA usage guidelines.

-\- No personal or sensitive information is stored in this repository.
+- No personal or sensitive information is stored in this repository.

----

-\## Future Improvements

-\- Add wildfire and smoke plume overlay data

-\- Create long-term trend graphs for each county

-\- Develop a lightweight API that serves historical county-level AQI data